 The last view is from half-height of the hill that leads to the cliff on the first photo.

 Our next stop was Honfleur located at the estuary of Seine (the river that among other cities crosses Paris).
-Honfleur was through ages an important maritime port.
-Today it lost its position to le Havre located at the opposite bank of the river.
-On our approach to the city we had to pass a bridge over Seine high enough to give passage to inland waterway ships.
+Honfleur was through ages an important maritime and inland waterway port.
+It was the gate to the sea for the French capital.
+Today it lost its position to le Havre, which is after Marseilles the second biggest maritime port in France.
+It is located at the opposite bank of the river and the estuary.
+On our approach to Honfleur we had to pass a bridge over Seine high enough to give passage to inland waterway ships.
 The height allowed us to see parts of the le Havre port complex.